ofelcan164/API/sections/webhooks.md

 }
 ```

-Will return `200 OK` and a representation of the webhook.
+Will return `200 OK` and a representation of the specified webhook.

 ```json
 {